octimot/StoryToolkitAI/README.md

 ## Description

-StoryToolkitAI is an editing extension for Davinci Resolve Studio 18 that uses Open AI Whisper to transcribe timelines and sentence transformers for advanced semantic search to enable editors to log footage and edit more efficiently with the help of AI.
+StoryToolkitAI is an film editing extension that uses Open AI Whisper to transcribe timelines and sentence transformers for advanced semantic search to enable editors to log footage and edit more efficiently with the help of AI.

+It's integrated with Davinci Resolve Studio 18 via API but also works independently from editing softwares.

 <img alt="StoryToolkitAI Demo GIF" src="https://videoapi-muybridge.vimeocdn.com/animated-thumbnails/image/9eb88ee1-4902-4e17-82dc-77411d959eab.gif?ClientID=vimeo-core-prod&Date=1665676352&Signature=52a72df29b216dd2f8cce8ee7360ea38a24b5b6e" width="700">
 https://vimeo.com/759962195/dee07a067a

 ### Key Features
-- [x] **Free Automatic Transcriptions in many languages** on your local machine directly from Resolve
+- [x] **Free Automatic Transcriptions in many languages** on your local machine directly from Resolve or local files
-- [x] **Free Automatic Translation** from many languages to English on your local machine from Resolve
+- [x] **Free Automatic Translation** to English on your local machine
 - [x] **Advanced Search** - allows you to search one or many transcripts semantically using AI
-- [x] Export of transcripts to multiple formats, including SRT
-- [x] Import subtitles directly into Resolve
-- [x] Transcription queuing to line up transcription jobs
-- [x] **Sliced Transcriptions** to re-transcribe only parts of the timeline/audio file
 - [x] **Transcript Timeline Navigation** - click or UP/DOWN on transcript moves the playhead in Resolve
-- [x] **Transcript Word Search** - allows you to find specific words or phrases in your transcripts
 - [x] **Mark** Resolve timelines using the phrases you select (see keyboard shortcuts below)
+- [x] **Import subtitles** from tool directly into Resolve
-- [x] **Transcript editing** - edit your transcripts directly in the app
+- [x] **Transcript editing** - edit your transcripts directly in the tool
+- [x] **Convert existing SRT files** to transcripts (non-standalone version only until next release)
+- [x] Export of transcripts to multiple formats, including SRT
+- [x] Batch transcriptions using transcription queuing
+- [x] Option to re-transcribe only parts of the timeline/audio file or even exclude certain parts
 - [x] Copy Markers between Resolve Timelines and Timeline Source Clip
 - [x] Render Resolve Markers to Stills or Clips
-- [X] Audio Files transcription even without Resolve installed on the machine

 ### Work in progress
 - [ ] **Transcript Segment Groups** to select and add phrases to groups that can be recalled later